Mojtabamoradii/TEP_DTR/README.md

-# Topology, Dataset, & Parameters — Reduced-Space Chronology-Preserving DTR in TEP
+# Dataset, & Parameters — Reduced-Space Chronology-Preserving DTR in TEP

 This repository contains the dataset and parameter tables used in the paper: